fortrabbit/help/docs/install-laravel-7.md

 ## Dealing with user sessions on the Professional Stack

-If you are on the Professional Stack, since you might have multiple Nodes and no persistent shared storage, you can not rely on the default Laravel file sessio driver.
+If you are on the Professional Stack, since you might have multiple Nodes and no persistent shared storage, you can not rely on the default Laravel file session driver.
 Using the `database` driver is the easiest way to persist user sessions across multiple Nodes.
 This is a good exercise for migrations:

 ```bash
 # Create a migration for the session table  - locally